 For ten years or so I taught creative writing classes at Floyd’s Blue Mountain School, a parent run cooperative with early roots in Rudolph Steiner.
 I taught several classes to kids from about four to fourteen once a week in exchange for a portion of tuition for my own sons who were students there.
 Over [...]

-The bookstore clerk with the pierced lip called me Ma’am while putting William Carlos William into a brown paper bag along with the dependable red wheelbarrow prominently placed next to a white chicken on a page of unpunctuated poems The clerk avoided eye contact as he handed me my change Does it show on my [...]
+The bookstore clerk with the pierced lip called me Ma’am while putting William Carlos Williams’ poems into a brown paper bag while ringing up the cost of the dependable red wheelbarrow prominently placed next to a white chicken on a page of unpunctuated poems The clerk avoided eye contact as he handed me my change […]

 1. THIS is the song that Joe says made him fall in love with me.
 I was singing it to him as he fell asleep when it happened.
 2. If I ever do get a cell phone THIS is the ring tone I want.
 3. Lately, I’ve been searching down and listening to songs that [...]